yarohtar/cam-maths-notes-obsidian/README.md

-This is an Obsidian Vault that I used to organize my notes on various Part IB and Part II courses.
+This is an Obsidian Vault that I used to organize my notes on various Part IB, Part II and Part III courses.
 Part IB notes were created during Easter term when this project started, while Part II is being created as lectures go.

 None of this is official and it is not an accurate representation of what was lectured.
 I tend to give more attention to the things that I found difficult, while I might omit things that I already knew.